 Air Fryer Arancini – Easy Italian Mozzarella Rice Balls

-These air fryer arancini are so easy to make, and require way less oil than deep frying.
+These air fryer arancini are so easy to make, and require way less oil than deep frying!
 They’re able to be prepared ahead of time and cooked when you’re ready for them in under 15 minutes.
-I love to keep some on hand for an easy appetizer or snack when company comes over.
+I love to keep some on hand for an easy appetizer or snack when company comes over!

 You’ll love this simple version of arancini, which requires no deep frying.
-That means less oil and cleanup involved, which is always a win.
+That means less oil and cleanup involved, which is always a win!

 This recipe is also a great way to use up leftover risotto.
 If you’ve got some on hand from a holiday meal or after date night, why not repurpose it and put it to good use?

-mozzarella arancini rice balls ingredients
+ingredients to make mozzarella arancini rice balls in the air fryer

 • 2 cups cold cooked rice or leftover risotto